04burhanuddin/Readme-Arch-Linux/README.md

 # **SETUP ARCH INUX**

-**Warning**: Don’t blindly use my settings unless you know what that entails.
+**Warning**: Don't blindly use configurations on dwm, st, dmenu and dwmblocks, unless you know what they require.
 Use at your own risk!

 ## Table Of Contents

 - Install Arch Linux
+- Install Github-CLI
 - Install Editor
 - Install Window Manager
 - Install Picom